Tina Fallon

-Tina Fallon (1917–2011) was an American politician who served in the Delaware House of Representatives for the 39th district from 1978 until her retirement in 2006.
+Tina Fallon (September 16, 1917 – January 27, 2011), born Evelyn Kilton Peele, was an American politician who served in the Delaware House of Representatives for the 39th district from 1978 until her retirement in 2006.
 Before serving in the legislature, Fallon was a teacher in the Seaford area.
-In 2007, the Woodland Ferry was named the Tina Fallon in honor of the former representative.
+In 2007, the Woodland Ferry was named The Tina Fallon in honor of the former representative.